D0352276/CSL-YOLO/README.md

 ### Fully Dataset
 The entire MS-COCO data set is too large, here only a few pictures are stored for DEMO,

-if you need complete data, please go to the official website to download:
+if you need complete data, Please download on this [page](https://cocodataset.org/#download):

 [MS-COCO](https://cocodataset.org/#download)